SWENGG4Y2024/SWENGG4Y2024Team02/Test.md

 - User profile management
 - Communication features

-## 4. Features not to be Tested
+## 7. Features not to be Tested
-Non-functional aspects such as performance, security, and usability will be tested separately, and are outside the scope of this Test Plan.
+The non-functional aspects such as security, performance, and usability will be tested separately, and thus are not included in this Test Plan.

-## 5. Approach
+## 8. Approach
-The testing approach will include both manual and automated testing methods.
-Functional testing, integration testing, system testing, and user acceptance testing (UAT) will be performed to ensure comprehensive test coverage.
+The approach for testing includes both manual and automated testing methods.
+Different types of tests like functional testing, system testing, integration testing, and user acceptance testing (UAT) will be performed.

-## 6. Item Pass/Fail Criteria
+## 9. Item Pass/Fail Criteria
-Each feature will be tested against the requirements mentioned in the SRS.
-A feature will pass if it fulfills all its stated requirements.
-If a feature does not fulfill any of its stated requirements, it will fail and will need to be revised.
+Each feature will be tested against its requirements as stated in the SRS.
+A feature will be considered to have passed if it meets all its stated requirements.
+If it fails to meet any requirement, it will be deemed to have failed and will be revised accordingly.

-## 7. Suspension Criteria and Resumption Requirements
+## 10. Suspension Criteria and Resumption Requirements
-Testing activities may be suspended if critical defects are identified that hinder further testing.
-Testing will resume once the defects are fixed and retested.
+In case critical defects are identified that hinder further testing, the testing activities may be suspended.
+Once these defects are fixed and retested, testing will resume.

-## 8. Test Deliverables
+## 11. Test Deliverables
 The test deliverables will include:
 - Test plan document
 - Test cases and test scripts
 - Test reports and summaries

-## 9. Testing Tasks
+## 12. Remaining Test Tasks
-Testing tasks will include:
-- Test case design
+The remaining testing tasks encompass:
+- Designing of test cases
-- Test environment setup
+- Setting up of test environment
-- Test execution
+- Execution of tests
-- Defect reporting and tracking
+- Reporting and tracking of defects
 - Regression testing
 - User acceptance testing

-## 10. Environmental Needs
+## 13. Environmental Needs
-The testing environment will include:
+The environment for testing will include:
 - Hardware: Computers, mobile devices
 - Software: Web browsers, operating systems
 - Test management tools: TestRail, Jira

+## 14. Staffing and Training Needs
+The testing team will need to be adequately trained on the testing tools and techniques that will be used for testing the Airbnb software system.

-## 11. Responsibilities
+## 15. Responsibilities
-The testing team will be responsible for:
+The testing team will be in charge of:
 - Test planning and design
 - Test execution and reporting
-- Defect management and resolution
+- Managing and resolving defects

-## 12. Staffing and Training Needs
-The testing team will require adequate training on the testing tools and techniques used for testing the Airbnb software system.

-## 13. Schedule
+## 16. Schedule
-The testing activities will be conducted concurrently with the development process according to the project timeline and milestones.
+The testing activities will be carried out concurrently with the development process, in accordance with the project timeline and milestones.

-## 14. Risks and Contingencies
+## 17. Planning Risks and Contingencies
-Potential risks include:
-- Inadequate test coverage
-- Schedule delays
-- Resource constraints

-Contingency plans will be in place to mitigate these risks.
+Potential risks include insufficient test coverage, delays in schedule, and resource constraints.
+Contingency plans will be established to address these risks.

-## 15. Approvals
+## 18. Approvals
-This test plan requires approval from the project stakeholders before testing activities commence.
+This test plan needs approval from the project stakeholders before the commencement of testing activities.

-## Conclusion
+## 19. Glossary
-The Test Plan provides a systematic approach to testing the Airbnb platform, ensuring that all functionalities work as specified in the SRS.
-The plan will be followed strictly to identify any bugs or defects in the system before it goes live.
+- SRS: Software Requirements Specification
+- UAT: User Acceptance Testing
+- TestRail: A test case management tool
+- Jira: A project management tool used for issue tracking and project management